marcelm/cutadapt/doc/installation.rst

 We recommend that you install Cutadapt into a so-called virtual environment if you decide to use the development version.
 The virtual environment is a single directory that contains everything needed to run the software.
-Nothing else on your system is changed, so you can simply uninstall this particular version of Cutadapt by removing the directory with the virtual environment.
+Nothing else on your system is changed, so you can uninstall this particular version of Cutadapt by just removing the directory with the virtual environment.

 The following instructions work on Linux using Python 3.
-Make sure you have installed the :ref:`dependencies <dependencies>` (``python3-dev`` and ``build-essential`` on Ubuntu)!
+Make sure you have installed the ``python3-dev`` and ``build-essential`` packages on Ubuntu.

 First, choose where you want to place the directory with the virtual environment and what you want to call it.
 Let us assume you chose the path